syncfusion-content/javascript-docs/js/Grid/Context-Menu.md

 ##Context Menu Items

-To enable the Context Menu feature, it shows all  options by default .
-If you want to display only selected items in Context Menu to use `contextMenuItems` property in `contextMenuSettings`.
-The following code example illustrates you on how to create Context Menu with selected items.
+To enable the Context Menu feature, it displays all the options by default .
+When you want to display only the selected items in the Context Menu, use `contextMenuItems` property in `contextMenuSettings`.
+The following code example explains you on how to create Context Menu with selected items.

 {% highlight html %}